KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 ## Introduction

-State management is one of the major points of software applications and React apps are not exempted.
+State management is one of the major talking points of software applications and React apps are not exempted.
 It is one of the many functionalities that come packed with React by default.
-Little wonder React is even referred to as a _state management library_ \*\*by some.
+Little wonder React is even referred to as a _state management library_ by some.
 Because of how important state management is, a lot of solutions have sprung up in an attempt to make it easier.
 MobX is one of three popular options out there to help manage your state in React apps.
 Other options include [React Context API](https://reactjs.org/docs/context.html) and [Redux](https://redux.js.org/).

 MobX uses a more reactive approach to state management.
 Some of the core concepts of MobX includes the following:

-- Observable state: With this concept, you can make an object emit new changes on them.
+- Observable state: With this concept, you can make an object emit new changes when they are updated.
 They are usually represented with the `@observable` decorator.
 - Observers: The observers are notified of changes made on the observable state.
 And so the observable state and observers work hand in hand.
 - Computed values: Computed values are used to derive values from an observable state.
 Let’s say you have a function that works with an object marked as `@observable`.
 Anytime the object changes, the function will be automatically computed and the value derived.
 Computed values are usually represented with the `@computed` decorator.
-- Actions: These are functions that modify state and inform computed properties when an action is completed.
+- Actions: These are functions that modify state.
 Typically, you will use actions for functions that modify observables.
 There are represented with the `@action` decorator.
 - Reactions: MobX reactions are similar to computed values.
 But instead of producing a new value, a reaction simply triggers a side effect (side operation).
 There are three types of reaction functions - `when`, `autorun`, and `reaction`.

 MobX is not just a React library, it is also compatible with other JavaScript libraries and frameworks that power the frontend of web apps.
 If you are a little short in the knowledge of MobX, you can make do with this [resource](https://auth0.com/blog/managing-the-state-of-react-apps-with-mobx/) and the official [docs](https://mobx.js.org/README.html).

 ## What You Will Build

 In this tutorial, you will build a shopping cart.
-This is a typical functionality you see in e-commerce apps where a user can add and subtract items to and fro a cart.
+This is a common functionality you see in e-commerce apps where a user can add and subtract items to and fro a cart.
 Implementing a cart involves keeping track of products a user wishes to buy, their respective quantities and prices.
 You will use MobX to store and manage the cart data in the app.
 The app will also need users to log in to access the shopping cart and that’s where Auth0 will come in.
 You will use Auth0 to handle authentication in the app.
 You can find the entire code used in this article on this [repo](https://github.com/KingIdee/auth0-mobx-shopping-cart).

 ## Scaffolding Your React App

 One of the fastest ways to bootstrap a React app is via the [Create React App](https://github.com/facebookincubator/create-react-app) package.
-If you are using an old version of ` create-react-``ap``p ` you would want have to update it by following the instructions [here](https://create-react-app.dev/docs/getting-started/).

 You will use this to bootstrap your project.
+If you are using an old version of `create-react-app` you would have to update it by following the instructions [here](https://create-react-app.dev/docs/getting-started/).

 Open a terminal window, move into a directory of your choice and run this command:

 ```bash
 npx create-react-app auth0-mobx-app